 What’s more, once an app has been battle-tested in the real world with real users, bugs are bound to crop up that will need addressing on a continual basis.

 With all of these things in mind, we typically estimate the cost for ongoing maintenance to be around 25% of the original development cost for each year after completion.

-The answer, as we’ve seen, is complicated, but in our experience most apps run our clients between $25k and $100k, plus a ~25% continued maintenance cost for future bug fixes and server costs.
+The answer, as we’ve seen, is complicated, but in our experience, the average cost of an app can be between $25k and $100k, plus a ~25% continued maintenance cost for future bug fixes and server costs.

 That might seem like quite a hefty investment for “just an app”, but in this day and age, a stellar app experience is practically a necessity for a business to succeed.

 Ultimately, what you spend is based on what you need, and how effectively you communicate that need.